 Tom Jacobs | Mid-America Regional Council

 Tom has over fifteen years of experience working in Kansas City and internationally to promote sustainable development patterns and an improved ethic of environmental stewardship.
 He has worked for the Mid-America Regional Council for twelve years, serving as Director of Environmental Programs since 2001.
 In this position, Tom oversees regional environmental policy and planning initiatives related to open space conservation, air quality, watershed management and solid waste management.

-James Joerke has served as the sustainability program director for the Government of Johnson County, Kansas, since 2008.
-He is responsible for planning and implementing energy efficiency and waste reduction projects, maintaining an inventory of the county’s greenhouse gas emissions and implementing greenhouse gas reduction strategies.
-Before taking his current position, James worked for over ten years as an air quality planner and program manager at the Mid-America Regional Council and also spent two years as a Peace Corps volunteer in the Russian Far East.
+James Joerke has worked on environmental issues at the local government level since 1997.
+He has overseen solid waste and watershed protection programs, planned and implemented energy efficiency and conservation projects, conducted energy audits, and developed greenhouse gas inventories and mitigation plans.
+James served over ten years as an air quality planner and program manager at the Mid-America Regional Council and also spent two years as a Peace Corps volunteer in the Russian Far East.
 He holds a Master of Public Affairs degree from Indiana University.

 Kay Johnson | Attorney